Published: June 7, 2024

 While the potential of this techniques is there, I'm not entirely convinced about the practical utility of these SAE's specifically.
 But then again, we should also acknowledge the preliminary nature of this work.
 The researchers show that there are many features that seem plausibly relevant to safety applications, but more work is needed to establish that this approach is useful in practice.

-Some researchers argue that these techniques can pinpoint features of interest and allow for interventions to modify the model’s reliance on them.
-However, similar goals have been achieved using supervised approaches, which tend to be more more practical and directly applicable.
-We've been finding steering vectors to attenuate concepts for a while already [13].
-Existing approaches are supervised and much more practical than these SAE's.
+Some researchers argue that these techniques can pinpoint features of interest and allow for interventions to modify the model's reliance on them.
+However, similar goals have been achieved using supervised approaches, which tend to be more practical and directly applicable.
+Steering vectors to attenuate concepts have been available for some time5.
+Existing supervised approaches are much more practical than these SAEs.

 Exploratory vs. Practical Approaches